nordic-rse/nordic-rse.github.io/index.md

 A growing number of people in academia **combine expertise in programming with an intricate understanding of research**.
 Although this combination of skills is extremely valuable, RSEs often lack a formal place in the academic
-system: they may produce less papers than a researcher, their code is less formal than a software developers', and career recognition is correspondingly low.
+system: they may produce fewer first-author papers than a researcher, and they may contribute to many papers and not appear in them!
+Their code is less
+formal than a software developers', and career recognition is correspondingly low.
 The term "Research Software Engineer" is an attempt to recognize and promote these people, and the [advantages to being a